dharanichinnappan/dharanichinnappan.github.io/SMS_Frontend_Task/README.md

              (or)

-   2.The code can be downloaded from https://github.com/dharanichinnappan/SMS-Frontend-Challenge
+   2. The code can be downloaded from https://github.com/dharanichinnappan/SMS-Frontend-Challenge.
          - The html pages (**index.html** and **login.html**) can be viewed in browser
-        - To view the html pages in 'Chrome' browser start chrome with **chrome.exe --disable-web-security** 3.I used Eclipse as IDE and ran the project through tomcat server.
+         - To view the html pages in 'Chrome' browser start chrome with **chrome.exe --disable-web-security**
+   3. I used Eclipse as IDE and ran the project through tomcat server.